fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/03_increment_decrement.md

 layout: article
 ---

 Instructions such as `a += 1` can be shortened even further - changing value by 1 is a common operation in programming.
-It has received it's own special operators - unary `++` and unary `--`.
+It has received it's own special operators: unary `++` and unary `--`.

 The other ways to write `c = c + 1` or `c += 1` is to write `++c` or `c++`.